-Years 8 & 9 include both year-level and composite classes such as Year 8/9 Boys and Year 8/9 Girls.
-Adding composite classes for ballet allows for the teaching of distinct Male and Female content, supporting greater focus, modeling and challenge for the students.
+Years 8 & 9 include both year-level and composite classes, combining both Year 8 and 9 students.
+Adding composite classes allows for the teaching of distinct content, supporting greater focus, modeling and challenge for the students.
 These years extend the training vocabulary of year 7 and develop the physical skills and technical preparation for virtuosic skills over a two-year period.
-Students lay the groundwork for virtuosic skills in relation to their development and facility.
+Students lay the groundwork for virtuosic skills in relation to their physiological development and facility.

-POINTE WORK - YEARS 8 & 9
+POINTE WORK and COACHING - YEARS 8 & 9

-Year 8 and 9 girls work through a two year program to further develop their vocabulary and technical strength to consolidate pointe work technique.
+Pointe work is delivered in a composite class of Year 8 and 9, designed to progress over a two year program.
+This content and sequence develops vocabulary and technical strength in order to consolidate pointe work technique.
 Excerpts of repertoire are introduced and short solos are performed in an assessment setting at the end of the year.